-Before you invest any amount, you need to feel comfortable with your earnings after all the bills and taxes are paid.
+Before you invest any amount, you need to feel comfortable with your earnings after paying the bills and taxes.

 Foremost, you need to pay all your debts or liabilities, have your cash reserve or the emergency funds needed to help you if there is an emergency so you will never pull out your investment.

 The ideal amount of emergency funds should be at least 3 to 6 months of your income.